How to Use the Materials

 Instructional Routines are designs for interaction that invite all students to engage in the mathematics of each lesson.
 They provide opportunities for students to bring their personal experiences as well as their mathematical knowledge to problems and discussions.
 They place value on students’ voices as they communicate their developing ideas, ask questions, justify their responses, and critique the reasoning of others.

 As mentioned in the Design Principles, instructional routines have a predictable structure and flow.
-They are enacted in classrooms to structure the relationship between the teacher and the students around content in ways that consistently maintain high expectations of student learning while adapting to the contingencies of particular instructional interactions (Kazemi, Franke, & Lampert, 2009).
+They provide structure for both the teacher and the students.
 A finite set of routines support the pacing of lessons as they become familiar and save time in classroom choreography, so students can spend less time learning how to execute lesson directions, and more time on learning mathematics.
 Some of the instructional routines, known as Mathematical Language Routines (MLRs), were developed by the Stanford University UL/SCALE team.

 There are two types of Instructional Routines used in the materials: Warm-up Routines and Lesson Activity Routines.
 A list of the routines within each type is outlined in this table.